Alex-GF/TomatoMeter/README.md

 ## Introduction

-Welcome to the **SPACE Demo** project!
+Welcome to **TomatoMeter**!

-This repository presents a Pomodoro timer application that integrates with [SPACE](https://github.com/Alex-GF/space) as its pricing-driven self-adaptation engine, enabling dynamic behavior based on variability induced by its pricing model.
+This repository presents a demo Pomodoro timer application that integrates with [SPACE](https://github.com/Alex-GF/space) as its pricing-driven self-adaptation engine, enabling dynamic behavior based on variability induced by its pricing model.
+It is designed to test and showcase the functionality and capabilities of SPACE in a practical setting.

 Developed by the [ISA-Group](https://github.com/isa-group), this project is part of ongoing research into pricing-driven development and operation.